I know it doesn’t make any sense, but pre-workout makes me tired, and I know I’m not the only one.

 Just make sure you stick to the recommended dosage and avoid any additional caffeine.

-Reduce Reliance On Pre-workouts
+4. Reduce Reliance On Pre-Workouts

-Taking pre-workout itself isn't addictive, but caffeine can be addictive if it's consumed in high enough quantities, so it's a good idea to avoid any reliance on it.
+Is pre-workout addictive?
+No, taking pre-workout itself isn't addictive, but caffeine can be addictive if it's consumed in high enough quantities, so it's a good idea to avoid any reliance on it.